amanking/amanking-ruhoh-blog/pages/about-me.md

 I also work for clients as an **Agile Coach**.
 I have coached teams with sizes ranging from 7 to 30.

-Besides my primary roles of Tech Lead and Agile Coach, I spend time conducting trainings, speaking at conferences, writing on technical topics, and working on open source software.
+In addition to playing Tech Lead and Agile Coach, I spend time conducting trainings, speaking at conferences, writing on technical topics, and working on open source software.

 Find me at: